-A mammogram is a series of low-dose X-ray pictures of the breasts.
-Getting a regular mammogram is the best way to find breast cancer early, because it can show growths in the breast or other signs of breast cancer when they are too small for you or your health care provider to feel them.
+A mammogram is a series of low-dose X-ray images of the breasts.
+Getting a regular mammogram is the best primary screening method to find breast cancer early, because it can show growths in the breast or other signs of breast cancer when they are too small for you or your health care provider to feel them.

 Thermograms and nipple aspirate tests are not substitutes for mammograms.
-Regular screenings are important, and the risk of breast cancers varies from person to person, so it's a good idea to ask your health care provider when and how often you should schedule a mammogram.
+Regular screening mammograms are important, and the risk of developing breast cancers varies from person to person, so it's a good idea to ask your health care provider when and how often you should schedule a mammogram.

 To get a mammogram, you will need to take off your shirt and bra.
 While standing in front of the machine, a technologist will position your breast on a small platform.
-A clear plastic plate will press down on your breast while the mammogram is acquired.
-This compression of the breast helps spread out the breast tissue so it doesn't overlap, allowing for a clearer look at the breast tissue.
+A clear plastic plate will press down on your breast while a mammogram image is acquired.
+This compression of the breast helps spread out the breast tissue so that it doesn't overlap as much, allowing for a clearer look at the breast tissue.

-Under the proposed rule, facilities would also have to provide you with information about whether your breast density is low or high.
+In the proposed rule, the FDA is proposing to require that facilities also provide you with information about whether your breast tissue is dense or not dense.
 Dense breasts have a higher proportion of fibroglandular tissue compared to fatty tissue.
-This is important, because dense breast tissue can make cancers more difficult to find on a mammogram, and is also now known to be an independent risk factor for developing breast cancer.
+This is important, because dense breast tissue can make cancers more difficult to find using a mammogram; and it is also now known to be an independent risk factor for developing breast cancer.

-In addition, facilities would be required to advise you to talk to your health care provider about breast density, risks for breast cancer, and your individual situation.
-The idea is to provide information you can discuss with your provider in order to make better informed decisions, including if you need to take any next steps.
+In addition, the FDA is proposing to require that facilities advise you to talk to your health care provider about breast density, risks for breast cancer, and your individual situation.
+The idea is to provide information you can discuss with your provider to make better informed decisions, including if you need to consider any next steps.

-If you do not receive your mammography summary, call the provider who sent you for the mammogram to get your results, and contact the facility where you had the mammogram performed to get the letter resent to you.
+If you do not receive your mammography summary report, call the provider who sent you for the mammogram to get your results, and contact the facility where you had the mammogram performed to get the report resent to you.

 As a rule, you should also call your health care provider if you notice any change in either of your breasts.
-A lump, thickening or nipple leakage, or changes in how the nipple or skin looks can signal a potential problem.
+A lump, thickening of or leakage from the nipple, or changes in how the nipple or skin looks can signal a potential problem.

 Why Is Facility Certification Important?

-Under the MQSA, mammography facilities must be certified by FDA, or an FDA-approved state certifying agency, in order to provide mammography services.
+Under the MQSA, mammography facilities must be certified by the FDA, or an FDA-approved State certifying agency, to provide mammography services.
 Certification is important because it indicates that a facility has met the MQSA requirements for practicing quality mammography.
 A high-quality mammogram can help detect breast cancer in its earliest, most treatable stages.

 Each mammography facility is inspected every year.
-During the inspection, an FDA-trained inspector checks the facility’s equipment, staff training qualifications, and quality control records.
-Each facility also undergoes an in-depth accreditation process every three years in order to be eligible for an MQSA certificate.
+During the inspection, an FDA or FDA-trained inspector checks the facility’s equipment, staff training qualifications, and quality control records.
+Each facility also undergoes an in-depth accreditation process every three years to be eligible for an MQSA certificate.

 The certificate, which is required to be prominently displayed, shows that the facility has met the MQSA quality standards and may legally perform mammography.
-When you arrive for your mammogram, look for the certificate and if you don’t see it ask where the certificate is in the facility.
+When you arrive for your mammogram, look for the certificate.
+If you don’t see it, ask for where the certificate is in the facility.

-New breast imaging equipment must receive FDA approval or clearance before being sold in the U.S. In recent years, FDA has approved advanced mammography devices that create cross-sectional (3D) images of the breast from X-rays taken from multiple angles.
-These devices provide informative images of the breast tissue, and are particularly helpful in evaluating dense breast tissue.
+New breast imaging equipment must receive the FDA’s approval or clearance before being sold in the U.S. In recent years, the FDA has approved 3D advanced mammography devices that can create multiple cross-sectional images of the breast from X-rays taken from multiple angles.
+These devices provide informative images of the breast tissue and may be helpful in evaluating dense breast tissue.

 Where Is the Closest Certified Facility?

-There are about 8,700 certified facilities across the country.
+There are more than 8,600 MQSA-certified facilities across the country.
 To find a certified mammography facility in your area, you can search the list on the FDA’s website by your zip code.
 The list is updated weekly.

-- Better inform you and your health care provider about your mammography results by providing specific information on breast density, an important risk factor for breast cancer;
+- Better inform you and your health care provider about your mammography results by providing specific information on breast density, an independent risk factor for breast cancer;

 - Require facilities to provide mammography personnel access to their own records of MQSA-qualifying training and experience upon their reasonable request, so they may continue to provide mammography services.